-Garlic and diabetes go together.
 Garlic is a plant that just happens to be in the onion group.
 It’s grown and used mainly for the purpose of cooking and has many excellent health benefits.
 The health benefits of raw garlic are endless.
 Garlic has high nutritional value and very low in calories.
-I want to go into great detail about how it benefits you.
+I want to go into great detail about how it garlic helps your blood sugars.

 - Allicin.
 I wanted to mention this first since I brought it up already.
 It contains the identical sulphur compound that onions have.
 Both onions and garlic were studied and were found to treat hair loss.
 Bring it on as I’m still losing hair at my age!
 I’ll take anything natural that will help.